Kiffhost/exalted-scripture-understanding/Charms/Solar/Ride/Rousing Backlash Assault.md

 Prerequisite Charms:
   - "[[Worthy Mount Technique]]"
 ---
-When the Exalt’s steed is using Worthy Mount Technique, and has been rolled into battle using Seasoned Beast-Rider’s Approach, the mount may unleash a decisive counter attack against anyone who directs a close range attack at the Solar or itself.
+When the Exalt’s steed is using [[Worthy Mount Technique]], and has been rolled into battle using [[Seasoned Beast-Rider’s Approach]], the mount may unleash a decisive counter attack against anyone who directs a close range attack at the Solar or itself.